International Law & Human Rights Internships

 Volunteering Abroad as a Professional on a Law & Human Rights Project

-If you are a professional and want to put your skills to use on a Law & Human Rights project, Projects Abroad has a skilled and qualified arm called Projects Abroad PRO.
+If you are a professional and want to put your skills to use on a Law & Human Rights project, Projects Abroad offers placements abroad where you can use your experience and qualifications to make a difference.
 Our main focus is to match your skills with our partner organizations' needs.
 Please visit the Law & Human Rights Projects for Professionals section for more information.